Fight Traffic Ticket in MichiganPage OverviewSUMMARY: How to Fight a Michigan Traffic Ticket

-In Michigan you have three ways to plead after being cited for a civil infraction (traffic ticket): guilty, guilty with an explanation and not guilty.
-Regardless of plea, you must submit it to the court by the appearance date posted on your citation.
+Regardless of the type of plea, you must submit it to the court by the appearance date posted on your MI traffic ticket.

-Failing to respond before your ticket's appearance date comes with consequences.
-Learn more in our Traffic Ticket FAQ page.
+Failing to respond before the set appearance date comes with consequences.
+Learn more on our Traffic Ticket FAQ page.

 (Plead Guilty or No Contest)